Absoft

 All are bundled with a graphical debugger and an integrated development environment.
 Single thread and parallel multithread support is controlled by the user and includes five optimization levels, OpenMP, Speed Math levels 0 through 9, and other advanced capabilities.

-On September 30, 2022, Absoft will cease operations.
+On September 30, 2022, Absoft ceased operations.

 History

 Origins: Absoft FORTRAN 77 for MC68000 Systems

 The principals of Absoft, Peter Jacobson and Wood Lotz, met at the University of Michigan.
 Together they started an audio store, Absolute Sound, in 1975.
-In 1979, they noted the emergence of 16-bit microcomputers and saw a market for high quality Fortran compilers and built a compiler for the Western Digital WD16 microprocessor, which they released commercially in 1980.
+In 1979, they noted the emergence of 16-bit microcomputers and saw a market for high-quality Fortran compilers and built a compiler for the Western Digital WD16 microprocessor, which they released commercially in 1980.
 The name Absolute Software was used at first, but the shortened name Absoft was adopted as a more practical trademark.

 Absoft FORTRAN 77 for Macintosh

 Absoft's first major sales success was a $500K contract with Alpha Microsystems for worldwide redistribution rights of a Fortran 77 compiler compatible with their AMOS operating system using a Motorola 68000 series processor.
 At this point Absoft still consisted of only the two founders, so this success allowed the company to remain independent, add staff, and move to a larger office facility.
 Additional OEM contracts for Fortran compilers for various Unix variants followed.
 The founders hired a manager for Absolute Sound which continued its success and expanded to three stores; the chain was sold to a larger Hi-Fi chain in 1988.